 The GIPP constraint in detail

-The strict=True default raises an error if the ENBP is missing from context.
-This is deliberate.
-If your quoting engine is not passing the ENBP — which every GIPP-compliant insurer must be computing anyway — the experiment should fail loudly, not silently.
+Enforce the ENBP cap consistently.
+If your quoting engine is not passing the ENBP at quote time - which every GIPP-compliant insurer must be computing anyway - the experiment cannot run safely.

 Honest limitations